Mixed Mode, Full-time

 As a student on this course you will have access to excellent online materials to guide and support your learning.

 Work in the early part of the course will comprise plenary lectures and practical sessions in our state-of-the-art phantom head facility, and work on pig’s head and similar systems.
-As you move through the first year of the course you will progress to working on live patients under close supervision in the UCLan Dental Clinic and secondary care hospitals.
+As you move through the first year of the course you will progress to working on live patients under close supervision in the UCLan Dental Clinic.
 Here skills will be developed and assessed through Direct Observations of Procedural Skills (DOPS).
 The academic underpinning that supports this discipline will be developed though presentations, directed reading and case-based discussions, which you and others in the group will be expected to prepare and lead.
 Group sizes are generally small leading to an informal and supportive learning environment where you can ensure that your own learning needs are being met.

 We must of course have assessments and examinations - these are designed to allow you to monitor your progress and guide your learning as well as testing your core knowledge and skills at regular intervals throughout the programme.
 Assessments focus on your higher level skills of diagnosis and planning, rather than simply remembering facts.
 Typical assessments would include analysis of given clinical cases, case presentations, practical tests, written examinations and critical essays.